xuehua/django/todo/README.md

-# Install and Run React
+# Install and Run React as Frontend

 ## Install React on windows
 1. Install nvm-windows.